 Flight Course Related Information

 All flight training at Embry-Riddle is done in latest model, technologically advanced aircraft.
-In addition, advanced procedures trainers and flight-training devices give the student access to a flexible, and cost-effective training environment.
-Embry-Riddle's flight-training program is conducted under FAA's 14CFR141, which is the highest standard for flight schools.
+In addition, advanced procedures trainers and Advanced Aviation Training Devices give the student access to a flexible, and cost-effective training environment.
+Embry-Riddle is an FAA 14CFR141 certified school, which is the highest standard for flight schools.
 Students are responsible for adhering to all applicable Federal Aviation Regulations (FARs), and the rules and requirements in the Embry-Riddle Flight Operations Manual (FOM) and local campus bulletins.

 While flight training is an integral part of the Aeronautical Science program, it is also contained in other degree programs, either as an area of concentration, minor course of study, or as elective credit on a space-available basis.
 Students should investigate the applicability of certain courses to their program along with the necessary prerequisite/corequisite course requirements prior to making any commitment and investment.